Corfu: Lazaretto Island

 Lazaretto Island, formerly known as St. Dimitrios, is located 1.1 km off the coast northeast of the city Corfu.
 Lazaretto has an area of 7.1 ha and comes under the administration of the Greek National Tourist Organization.
-During Venetian rule in the early 16th century, a monastery was built on the islet and a leprosarium established later in the century, after which the island was named.
+During Venetian rule in the early 16th century, a monastery was built on the islet, and a leprosarium was established later in the century, after which the island was named.
 In 1798, during the French occupation, the islet was occupied by the Russo-Turkish fleet, who ran it as a military hospital.
 During the period of British rule, in 1814, the leprosarium was once again opened after renovations, and following Enosis in 1864 the leprosarium again saw occasional use.
 During World War II, the Axis occupation of Greece established a Nazi concentration camp there for the prisoners of the Greek resistance, while remaining today are the two-storeyed building that served as the Headquarters of the Italian army, a small church, and the wall against which those condemned to death were shot.